Table of Contents Contents

 Business Income

 Whether you can claim the capital gains tax has a lot to do with whether you are your own business or a corporation.
-If you have your own business (make your income solely or mainly for day-trading) you need to report your income as business income.
-A corporation needs to report any day trading income on their tax return as well.
+If you have your own business (make your income solely or mainly for day-trading), you need to report it as business income.
+A corporation needs to report any day trading income on its tax return as well.
 It is also important to report any losses that you incur while investing.
 While there are some restrictions, these losses can be used as tax deductions.

-If the CRA considers you to be a business your losses and gains are calculated as business income you can claim 100% of them.
-You can also claim any expenses related to your day trading business which does help reduce the amount of taxes that you will pay.
+If the CRA considers you to be a business, your losses and gains are calculated as business income, and you can claim 100% of them.
+You can also claim any expenses related to your day trading business, which does help reduce the amount of taxes that you will pay.
 These can be anything like:

 - Computer purchases